 Engineers Are Becoming Agent Managers

 The traditional engineering org chart is a pyramid.
 Staff engineers at the top, seniors below them, mid-level engineers forming the bulk, juniors at the base.
-The shape reflects an assumption: junior engineers produce less, need more oversight, and gradually level up through mentoring.
-The pyramid exists because output scales with experience.
+The shape encodes one assumption: output scales with experience, so junior engineers produce less, need more oversight, and gradually level up through mentoring.

 That assumption is breaking.
 Swyx named this shift last year in The Rise of the AI Engineer, arguing that "AI Engineer" was becoming a distinct discipline.
 Now, with Cognition Labs launching Devin in March as the "first AI software engineer," the question isn't whether AI changes the org chart.
 It's how fast.